rocket-pool/RPIPs/RPIPs/RPIP-44.md

 - The protocol SHOULD use `rewards` and/or `credit` held by the NO to decrease `debt` by the same amount prior to taking action on exits
 - The protocol SHOULD use staked RPL held by the NO to decrease `debt` by the corresponding amount prior to taking action on exits
 - The initial settings SHALL be:
-  - `exit_deficit`: 0.5 ETH
+  - `exit_deficit`: 0.2 ETH
   - `keeper_reward`: 0.01 ETH + approximate gas refund based on precalculated gas and the BASEFEE opcode

 ## Rationale
-- `exit_deficit` is about enough for over 3 months covering leakage at 4% apy, using the rule of thumb that losses accrue at half the speed of gains `32*(.04/2)*(3/12)` = .16 ETH.
+- `exit_deficit` is about months covering leakage at 4% apy, using the rule of thumb that losses accrue at half the speed of gains `32*(.04/2)*(3/12) = .21 ETH`.
 Users that have accrued this much offline time are likely to be unable to recover their validators at all due to incapacitation, lost keys, etc.
 - `keeper_reward` is set to ensure that users are incentivized to call this function when possible
 - `expected_credit_from_exit` has a known potential shortfall in cases of correlated slashing; that said, upon the completion of the exits, the numbers will be correctly updated.
 This means there may be a second round of exits in such a case.